 Place the balls about 2 inches apart on an insulated baking sheet.
 If you use a regular baking sheet instead of an insulated baking sheet, keep a careful eye on them while they bake so that the bottom doesn’t scorch before the top is done.

-Bake in preheated oven until golden brown.
+Bake in preheated oven until golden brown, about 12 or 13 minutes (depending on your oven).
 Cool on a rack.

 You can easily make smaller or larger batches.
 Just use equal amounts by weight of the three ingredients.